tytydraco/yessleep/out/Whispering_Teeth.md

 All was quiet for about a month.
 Then, the stray animals started appearing.

 It was just a few at first.
 A mangy-looking cat here, a devastatingly-emaciated dog there.
 I’d see them wandering around the graveyard, searching for something that always led them to the foot of Dough’s grave.
 A weird nuisance, sure, but our city is full of strays, so it didn’t alarm me.
-Couldn’t say what was so enticing about the area Dough was buried.
+Couldn’t say what was so enticing about the area Dough was buried in.
 I rationalized the phenomena as best I could and moved on.

 Things escalated.